 You know this scenario: large research planned out as part of big, global consortium involving academic institutions and a vast number of “stakeholders”.
 Agreeing on the methodology takes 9 months.
 Another 6 month to write the actual study design plus another 9 months to get all the formal approvals, making sure no wheel gets reinvented etc. Field work – 6 months planned but what with rainy season, etc., make that one year.
 Data analysis – 6 months.
 Results will be “disseminated as part of large event attended by stakeholders and donor community”.
 Try to change anything and you are back at the start.
 By the time any insight is actually evident, no-one really cares anymore.

-We agreed that data collection is work.
+Data collection is work.
 Mostly, it is paper work.
 Filling in standardized forms is paper work.
 Writing and submitting reports is paper work.
-Filling in “M&E Matrixes” is paperwork.
+Filling in “M&E Matrices” is paperwork.
 Submitting data using that awesome app on that specially designed, solar-charging tablet is paper work.
 Tedious, no-fun stuff.

 But all that data is needed – there is the government database, our own internal database, the donor database.
-What to do about it?
+Investors need to know.
+What to do?

 Are you part of the problem?

-“Easy to say, but our donor insists on those indicators”.
+“Easy to say, but our donor/ investor/ regulator insists on those indicators”.
 “Can’t change – We work on behalf of the government, with their frameworks”.
 “We are just coordinating pre-existing frameworks”.
 “We don’t want to reinvent the wheel”; “we advise and support, the government needs to implement”.

 In fact there is a lot you can do, right now:

-Next proposal for funding you submit, add a section with some of the arguments above.
-Design your logframe around outputs.
+Next proposal for funding you submit, next investor letter you put out, add a section with some of the arguments above.
+Design your theory of change around outputs.
 In the notes, add a section: “Here is Why we Only Measure Outputs”.
 Slim down your M&E team and beef up your analytics.
 Share data with people in the field and give them the power to act on it.
 Incentivize them to do so.
 In your own team, link performance to outputs and link incentives to performance.
 Do dashboards weekly.
 Talk about them and make them part of the culture.
 Gamify.
 Invest in technology that automates stuff and frees up your bandwidth.
 Don’t over-process that next evaluation – keep it focused and practical.
 Don’t waste resources and bandwidth researching common sense stuff.
 Stop investing in gimmicky technology that creates additional complexity – more forms, more processes, more infrastructure, more training needs, more databases.
 Have a conversation with your government partner.
 Your donor.
 Your Head office.
 Your team.